scverse/spatialdata/benchmarks/README.md

 ## Usage

 Running all the benchmarks is usually not needed.
 You run the benchmark using `asv run`.
-See the [asv documentation](https://asv.readthedocs.io/en/stable/commands.html#asv-run) for interesting arguments, like selecting the benchmarks you're interesting by providing a regex pattern `-b` or `--bench` that links to a function or class method e.g. the option `-b timeraw_import_inspect` selects the function `timeraw_import_inspect` in `benchmarks/spatialdata_benchmark.py`.
+See the [asv documentation](https://asv.readthedocs.io/en/stable/commands.html#asv-run) for interesting arguments, like selecting the benchmarks you're interested in by providing a regex pattern `-b` or `--bench` that links to a function or class method e.g. the option `-b timeraw_import_inspect` selects the function `timeraw_import_inspect` in `benchmarks/spatialdata_benchmark.py`.
 You can run the benchmark in your current environment with `--python=same`.
 Some example benchmarks:

 Importing the SpatialData library can take around 4 seconds: